sendgrid/rest/CONTRIBUTING.md

 Our goal with the CLA is to clarify the rights of our contributors and reduce other risks arising from inappropriate contributions.
 The CLA also clarifies the rights SendGrid holds in each contribution and helps to avoid misunderstandings over what rights each contributor is required to grant to SendGrid when making a contribution.
 In this way the CLA encourages broad participation by our open source community and helps us build strong open source projects, free from any individual contributor withholding or revoking rights to any contribution.

 SendGrid does not merge a pull request made against a SendGrid open source project until that pull request is associated with a signed CLA.
-Copies of the CLA are available [here](https://gist.github.com/SendGridDX/98b42c0a5d500058357b80278fde3be8#file-sendgrid_cla).
+Copies of the CLA are available [here](https://gist.github.com/SendGridDX/98b42c0a5d500058357b80278fde3be8#file_sendgrid_cla).

 When you create a Pull Request, after a few seconds, a comment will appear with a link to the CLA.
 Click the link and fill out the brief form and then click the "I agree" button and you are all set.
-You will not be asked to re-sign the CLA unless we make a change.
+You will not be asked to re_sign the CLA unless we make a change.

 There are a few ways to contribute, which we'll enumerate below: